 How much do organisations typically spend on goods and services from external suppliers?

-It obviously does depend on the industry involved, but our experience and research in the healthcare industry shows it is a relatively significant proportion: 30% - 40% of total company expenditure.
+It obviously depends on the industry involved, but our experience and research in the healthcare industry shows it is a relatively significant proportion: 30% - 40% of total company expenditure.

 Why is this so important to understand, especially now?